sophiahorigan/website/_pages/cc-corn.md

 ## Posters

-I presented this work at the NSF NRT Annual Meeting at Virginia Tech University in 2022.
+I presented a poster of this work at the NSF NRT Annual Meeting at Virginia Tech University in 2022.
 See a pdf version of my poster here.

 ### Acknowledgements